ichiran8/ichiran8/README.md

 ## Hi there 👋
 My name is Jerry Chen!
-I am currently an undergraduate student at Purdue University studying Electrical Computer Engineering!
+I am currently a graduate student studying Electrical Computer Engineering with a focus on VLSI design and Computer Architecture!

 In my free time I love designing and working on computer architecture work!